Unified Taxonomy for Multivariate Time Series Anomaly Detection using Deep Learning: Past, present and future research directions

 \subsection{Future research directions and open challenges}

+Building on the analysis presented throughout this review, several open challenges and directions emerge that are likely to shape the future of MTSAD research.
+In particular, three main directions can be identified \begin{itemize} \item Adaptive, interpretable and scalable spatio-temporal architectures; \item Moving beyond exclusively DL-based approaches for MTSAD; \item Awareness of the limitations of existing benchmarks. \end{itemize} Each of these directions is discussed below.

-Future MTSAD research is moving toward adaptive, interpretable and scalable spatio-temporal architectures.
+The first direction concerns the development of adaptive, interpretable and scalable spatio-temporal architectures for MTSAD.
 Graph-Transformer hybrids such as LGAT exemplify the value of unifying attention-based temporal modeling with dynamic graph reasoning for non-stationary data \citep{LGAT}.
 Generative models like MAFCD (Multi-level and Adaptive Conditional Diffusion) emphasize multi-view probabilistic learning for robust anomaly synthesis \citep{MAFCD}, while memory-augmented designs such as MemMambaAD enhance long-term contextual memory \citep{MemMambaAD}.
 Additionally, explainable models like SHAPAttenVAE (Shapley Attention VAE) signal growing attention to interpretability and causal reasoning in the field \citep{SHAPAttenVAE}.
+Real-world deployment demands models that go beyond accuracy, requiring transparency, adaptability to non-stationary environments and computational efficiency.
+Therefore, these directions are likely to become central to the next generation of MTSAD research.